spike-rx/PersonsFinder_2/README.md

 # Solution 2
 # Introduction
-Using redis for caching and saving location
+Using Redis for caching and saving location
-Geo can helps calculate and sort user nearby.
+Geo can help calculate and sort users nearby.

-Even with billions data, only first query will query the database, after first query save cache into redis will response ASAP
+Even with billions of data, only the first query will query the database, after the first query saves the cache Redis will respond ASAP

-should also do data persistence in case redis restart
+Should also do data persistence in case of redis restart

+Depending on the system QPS may need a redis-cluster in the future

 advantage: good performance, fast response
+disadvantage: extra cost, extra learning cost

 ![a608b0fb443ae08822f5c85bddc636a7.png](https://i.mji.rip/2023/11/21/a608b0fb443ae08822f5c85bddc636a7.png)